Jeffery P. Braden. (1994). Deafness, deprivation, and IQ. Springer.

 Another way to examine test bias is to estimate reliability coefficient.
 If the IQ test is less stable in one population, it is suspected to be biased.
 The mean reliability coefficient from studies reported by Braden (p.
 114) is 0.83 for nonverbal IQ (SD=0.10, range 0.64 to 0.98).
 This is close to the estimates for normal-hearing population (Jensen, 1980, p.
 272).
 Unfortunately, there is no study reporting reliability on verbal IQ.

 Braden (pp. 91-92) says that factor analyses reveal that deaf and normal-hearing people have similar factor structure on nonverbal IQ tests.
-However, he says that such conclusion differs depending on the heterogeneity of the age groups (e.g., aged 2-4 versus aged 6-16).
+However, he says that such a conclusion differs depending on the heterogeneity of the age groups (e.g., aged 2-4 versus aged 6-16).
 For example, deaf persons aged 14-18 have different factor structure than normal-hearing persons aged 6-9.
 But the structures are found to be similar in homogeneous age groups.
 It seems that deaf children lag behind normal-hearing peers in the differentiation of intellective abilities over the age span.
 Longitudinal differences in nonverbal intellectual structures exist between deaf and normal-hearing children at early ages, but these differences disappear over time.
 Starting at age 11, the structures of nonverbal tests become similar.
 Another indication that deafness is unrelated with nonverbal IQ comes from factor analysis (p.
 95) showing that verbal IQ and academic achievement together with hearing loss load on a common verbal factor.
 But hearing loss does not load on nonverbal factor.
 This result corroborates with other correlational studies (pp. 121, 125).
 There is no correlation between nonverbal IQ and degree and onset of hearing loss, as the mean correlation from 12 studies is 0.05.
 The mean correlation from 4 studies using verbal IQ is -0.49.

 One last question not answered yet concerns intercept bias, i.e., the presence of difference in means of subtest scores when the groups are equated in latent factor scores (and eventually in factor loadings).
 The few studies using modern techniques produced no evidence of such bias (Maller, 1997, 2000).